Building the future, now.

 01. Introduction

-This website introduces the teaching and research activities of Prof. Sean M. HACKETT, Ph.D., a strategist and professor of management based in Tokyo, Nashville, and Vancouver.
+This website introduces the activities of Sean M. HACKETT, Ph.D., a strategist and professor of management based in Tokyo, with deep ties to Nashville, Tennessee and Vancouver, British Columbia.

-My experiences have taught me that visible, active learning and teaching techniques connect motivated Learners, world-class Contents, and a Professor committed to continuous improvement in ways that can lead to Transformative Learning Experiences.
+My experiences teaching in university and executive education settings have taught me that visible, active learning and teaching techniques connect motivated adult Learners, world-class Contents, and a Professor committed to continuous improvement in ways that can lead to Transformative Learning Experiences.

 Why is Transformative Learning important?
 Because Transformative Learning enables